tpoisot/ms_proba_networks/ms/maintext.md

 Second, (Type II, @basc03), the probability of an interaction between animal $i$ and plant $j$ is $(k_i/R+k_j/C)/2$, the average of the richness-standardized degree of both species.
-In addition, we use the models called Type III in and out [@pois13e], that uses respectively the row-wise and column-wise probability of an interaction, as a way to understand the impact of the degree distribution of upper and lower level species.
+In addition, we use the models called Type III in and out [@pois13e], that use the row-wise and column-wise probability of an interaction respectively, as a way to understand the impact of the degree distribution of upper and lower level species.

 Note that these null models will take a binary network, and through some rules turn it into a probabilistic one.
 Typically, this probabilistic network is used